CMSgov/cms-bb2-python-sdk/README.md

 ## About the Blue Button 2.0 API <a name="about"></a>

 The [Blue Button 2.0 API](https://bluebutton.cms.gov/) provides Medicare enrollee claims data to applications using the [OAuth2.0 authorization flow](https://datatracker.ietf.org/doc/html/rfc6749).
 We aim to provide a developer-friendly, standards-based API that enables people with Medicare to connect their claims data to the applications, services, and research programs they trust.

+## License
+The CMS Blue Button 2.0 Python SDK is licensed under the Creative Commons Zero v1.0 Universal.
+For more details, see [License](https://github.com/CMSgov/cms-bb2-python-sdk/blob/main/LICENSE).

+*Note: We do our best to keep our SDKs up to date with vulnerability patching, but you are responsible for conducting your own review and testing before implementation.*

 ## Help and Support <a name="help"></a>